Keith Haring: Final years and death: 1987–1990

 In 1990, Haring painted a BMW Z1 at the Hans Mayer Gallery in Düsseldorf.
 He traveled to Paris for what would be his last exhibition, Keith Haring 1983, at Galerie 1900–2000/La Galerie de Poche in January 1990.

+Just two weeks before his death, Haring completed The Life of Christ, a triptych carved in clay and cast in nine bronze editions, each finished with a white-gold patina.
+There are nine versions of the triptych in total: one is installed in the Saint-Eustache Church in Paris, and another at the Cathedral of St. John the Divine in Manhattan.

 On February 16, 1990, Haring died of AIDS-related complications at his LaGuardia Place apartment in Greenwich Village.
 He was cremated and his ashes were scattered in a field near Bowers, Pennsylvania, just south of his hometown of Kutztown.

-Three months after his death, Haring posthumously appeared in Rosa von Praunheim's documentary film Silence = Death (1990) about gay artists in New York City fighting for the rights of people with AIDS.
-It was released on May 4, which would have been his 32nd birthday.
+On May 4, 1990, which would have been Haring's 32nd birthday, a memorial service was held at the Cathedral of St. John the Divine in Manhattan.
+Speakers included Mayor David N. Dinkins, actor Dennis Hopper, soprano Jessye Norman, ballet dancers Heather Watts and Jock Soto, and former Parks Commissioner Henry Stern.
+"He was a man whose short life was a mission of life and hope," said Dinkins, for whom Haring had designed campaign materials.
+"Rarely has a person in his position given so much of himself to other human beings… his whirlwind philanthropy stands out even in a city known for philanthropy."